Robert Arden: Career

 Arden's performance in Mr. Arkadin was panned by some critics : The New York Times called it "hopelessly inadequate".
 Film historian Jonathan Rosenbaum has defended Arden's performance, locating the problem not in the actor's work but in "the unsavoriness and obnoxiousness of the character", who was intended by Welles to be unattractive even though he occupied in the film "the space normally reserved for charismatic heroes".

 The credits of one of the film's Spanish versions misspelled Arden's name as "Bob Harden".
-Another Spanish print actually credited him as "Mark Sharpe".Mr.
-Arkadin did poorly at the box-office (but later received a cult following and all versions were part of a Criterion Collection box set).
-Afterwards, Arden played a few other lead roles, in films such as The Depraved (1957) or The Child and the Killer (1959), but he worked mostly as a character actor, appearing in film, television and stage productions, perhaps most memorably as a high official who is hypnotized to take his own life by the adult Damien Thorne (played by Sam Neill) in The Omen III: The Final Conflict.
+Another Spanish print actually credited him as "Mark Sharpe".

+Mr. Arkadin did poorly at the box-office, though it later enjoyed a critical reappraisal.
+Afterwards, Arden played a few other lead roles, in films such as The Depraved (1957) or The Child and the Killer (1959).
+Later on, he appeared mostly in supporting roles, working in film, television and stage productions, perhaps most memorably as a high official who is hypnotized to take his own life by the adult Damien Thorn (played by Sam Neill) in Omen III: The Final Conflict.